 Supplement the statistics with meaningful, compelling and relevant experiences and learning;

 Hear stories that add a qualitative outlook to the more quantitative nature of the statistics;

 Understand the priorities of the communities we engage with;

 Facilitate and encourage discussions which represent diverse perspectives;

 Build relationships within our community that are ongoing beyond the Waikato Vital Signs engagement workshops.

 The strength of Waikato Vital Signs lies in engaging communities around evidence-based trends, and then using quantitative information as a starting point to engage them in a meaningful dialogue about their well-being, priorities, aspirations and needs.

-Momentum Waikato is the second Community Foundation in New Zealand to introduce the Vital Signs tool – the first was the Bay of Plenty’s Acorn Foundation in 2015.
+Momentum Waikato is the second Community Foundation in New Zealand to introduce the Community Foundation of Canada’s Vital Signs tool – the first was the Bay of Plenty’s Acorn Foundation in 2015.